-People are allergic to many things – including cats – and these allergies can manifest themselves in different ways.
+People are allergic to many things.
+As many as 1 in 5 adults have an allergic response to cats.
+These allergies can manifest themselves in different ways.

 Some people will be mildly affected, feeling itchy, snuffly or sneezing; others have severe skin reactions, and a few may experience a serious asthma attack.